cloudmesh/classes/docs/source/overview.rst

 graduate work was the development of scalable, fault-tolerant, elastic distributed applications for running Molecular Dynamics simulations.

-At Indiana University, Badi' is works with the FutureSystems project on a NIST-funded study whose goal is to understand patterns in the development and usage of Big Data Analysis pipelines.
+At Indiana University, Badi' works with the FutureSystems project on a NIST-funded study whose goal is to understand patterns in the development and usage of Big Data Analysis pipelines.